comonoidial/ILFL_on_CH/notes/abstractmachine.md

     H         let z = M in B   S           let
 ==> H[p->M]   B[z/p]           S           (fresh p)
 ```
-One minor downside of the let rule is that we have variable substitution in a second place in the abstract machine, but that is problem for later.
+The nice aspect of this abstract machine is that every rule either uses the heap or modify the stack but never both.
+Making heap allocation orthogonal to the concept of application is the main reason to choose for adding let expression instead of annotated applications.

+##### Administrative normal form
 <!-- %% TODO what is the relation of language E with ANF?? -->

-##### A lazy evaluation strategy
+##### Sharing results for lazy evaluation
 > *being lazy is evaluating every heap bound expression at most once*

 When a variable is used multiple times, we evaluate the same associated expression from the heap multiple times, this can be a large waste of work.
-This work duplication can be avoided by splitting the var rule, so that it first records on the stack which heap entry is currently being evaluated.
+This work duplication can be avoided by splitting the _var_ rule, so that it first records on the stack which heap entry is currently being evaluated.
-And the second half of the var rule becomes updating a heap binding with it result control expression when it's fully evaluated.
+And the second half of the _var_ rule becomes updating a heap binding with it result control expression when it's fully evaluated.
-Now we need to distinguish between application arguments y^A and update markers p^U on the stack.
+Now we need to distinguish between application arguments ```y^A``` and update markers ```p^U``` on the stack.
 A fully evaluated expression for updating can only be a lambda expression with no arguments left to apply on top of the stack.
 <!-- %% FIXME what about the free variable case?? -->
 ```